sourcegraph/about/blogposts/the-graphql-stack-how-everything-fits-together.md

 The GraphQL duality:
 * client sends detailed data reqs
-* Server provides felxible, performant capabilities
+* Server provides flexible, performant capabilities

 The GraphQL Query is a unit of data fetching
 1. Send all of the the requirements for a unit of your UI in ONE request